 - Sharing needles or drug equipment is the top risk for hepatitis C transmission.

-- Reuse of unsterilized medical tools or tattoo equipment can spread the virus.
+- The reuse of unsterilized medical tools or tattoo equipment can spread the virus.

 - Healthcare workers face risks from needlestick injuries.